openai/miniF2F/README.md

 ### Metamath

 Each file contains the problem statement with the same name as the problem unique name.
-The statement is commented if provided without proof.
+The statement is commented (using Metamath convention) if provided without proof.

 The `metamath` folder is released under the MIT License.